markv58/PiCamMonitor/README.md

 # PiCamMonitor

 #### v2.3.0 - Another Major, Major update.

-To be released very soon
+You must check you configuration and update for proper operation.
+Clones must be updated also and cam feed information copied to or entered there.

+After the update hit the Update Profile then restart the admin console to ensure you can access all features.

 #### v2 - This is a major update, please read the Upgrade section below.